 Location: Room 106, administration building

 A ministry to help men connect with other men, support each other through life’s challenges, and equip them to be the men God created them to be.
 An evening of food and fellowship for the men of Englewood Methodist Church and the Englewood community.
-Dinner is in Fellowship Hall from 4:30-6:00 pm, for $10.
 Join the guys for a meal and then stay for worship and fellowship.
 1 Corinthians 16:13-14 Be on your guard.
 Stand firm in your faith.
 Be brave, strong and men of courage.
 Do everything in love.

 Adult Sunday School Classes